 The depth of water 10 m (33 feet), 60 minutes continuously (In use with the waterproof case (SPK-X1).
 It means you can get it to 10 m depth and leave it there for 1 hour, and your camera will be ok.

 The depth of water 60 m (197 feet) Sony AKADDX1K Underwater Housing Kit.
 I did not find any time-related data, for maximum depth.
 One more thing to know when shopping for this thing is that there are few options available.
-There is only door replacement option since it looks like that the rest of the case is the same and already strong enough for 60 M depth pressure.
+There is only a door replacement option since it looks like that the rest of the case is the same and already strong enough for 60 M depth pressure.
 Weird thing is that this 60 replacement door cost almost 70 $ at eBay and online stores.
-Other better option is to buy AKADDX1K Underwater Housing Kit and I found it at Amazon for 40 $.
-With that kit, you get complete 10 M waterproof case, and the 60 M waterproof door, so if you need to go deeper than 10 m, just replace the door and you are good.
-No tools are needed for replacing the door, and time it takes is less than a minute.
+Another better option is to buy AKADDX1K Underwater Housing Kit and I found it at Amazon for 40 $.
+With that kit, you get a complete 10 M waterproof case, and the 60 M waterproof door, so if you need to go deeper than 10 m, just replace the door and you are good.
+No tools are needed for replacing the door, and the time it takes is less than a minute.
 There is a link for a kit that I purchased here, and this is how it looks like:

-So pay attention of what are you buying, because on this example I’ve showed you that you can buy just a dive door for 68 $, or complete housing with the same dive door for 40 $.
-One more thing, if buying online, and not sure ask a seller before you buy, since sometimes it not so clear what comes in the package.
-I saw a situation where on a picture is displayed complete case with a door, but you would actually get just the 60 m door.
+So pay attention to what are you buying, because on this example I’ve shown you that you can buy just a dive door for 68 $, or complete housing with the same dive door for 40 $.
+One more thing, if buying online, and not sure ask a seller before you buy since sometimes it not so clear what comes in the package.
+I saw a situation where a picture is displayed complete case with a door, but you would actually get just the 60 m door.
 I did not investigate so much for other cameras, but I saw some same pattern regarding accessories, so when you decide to go shopping, first investigate, and compare, and if needed ask some questions.
 When you know your stuff well, only then you can unleash the “buy it now” button :).

 Now back to specifications…

 Splashproof performance: Equivalent to IPX4.* It means that you should be able to splash it with water and there will not be problems with the camera.
-There is a “*” after this statement, and here is an explanation offered by Sony: Splashproof performance is based on standard testing by Sony.I wrote to Sony regarding this and asking for more information, and here is their answer: “Unfortunately, we in the technical support can not provide information that is outside the guidelines which provided by the Sony website.
+There is a “*” after this statement, and here is an explanation offered by Sony: Splashproof performance is based on standard testing by Sony.I wrote to Sony regarding this and asking for more information, and here is their answer: “Unfortunately, we in the technical support can not provide information that is outside the guidelines provided by the Sony website.
 We can only say that “IPX4” designation signifies that your device is protected against splash water, regardless of which direction it comes from“.

 1/2.3 type (7.81 mm) Exmor R CMOS sensor